Arcodiant/StarDocs/docs/topics/ships/landing-atc.md

 2.

-    === "Default: Keybind"
+    === "Using Keybind"

         - Press the "Request ATC" keybind (`L Alt + N`).

-    === "*Alternate*: HUD"
+    === "*Alternate*: Using HUD"

         - Locate your Comms MFD.
 If no MFD is set to Comms, [select it from the Menu](./configure-mfds.md).
-        - Find the ATC channel for your destination - it is usually named after the spaceport or station, and is typically first in the list.
+        - Find the ATC channel for your destination - it is usually named after the spaceport or station, and is typically near the top of the list.

+            > ***Note:*** Some spaceports, such as at jump points and above cities, have an extra Cargo channel; don't use this one.

         - Click the Open Channel icon on the right-hand side.

-    === "*Alternate*: MobiGlass"
+    === "*Alternate*: Using MobiGlass"

         - Open your Communications app (`F11`)
         - Click Friends.
-        - Find the ATC channel for your destination - it is usually named after the spaceport or station, and is typically first in the list.
+        - Find the ATC channel for your destination - it is usually named after the spaceport or station, and is typically near the top of the list.

+            > ***Note:*** Some spaceports, such as at jump points and above cities, have an extra Cargo channel; don't use this one.

         - Click the Open Channel icon on the right-hand side.

 3. ATC will respond with confirmation when you are assigned a hangar; you may receive a negative response if no hangars are available, or a short chirp if ATC is overloaded.